 Chiropractic care is used most often to treat neuromusculoskeletal complaints, including but not limited to back pain, neck pain, headaches, and pain in the joints of the arms or legs.

-Often referred to as chiropractors or chiropractic physicians, we practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis, and treatment.
+Often referred to as chiropractor or chiropractic physician, we practice a drug-free, hands-on approach to health care that includes patient examination, diagnosis, and treatment.

-The chiropractors at Palmer Chiropractic Center have broad diagnostic skills and are also trained in therapeutic and rehabilitative exercises, as well as expertise in recommending ergonomic and postural corrections.
+The chiropractor at Palmer Chiropractic Center have broad diagnostic skills and are also trained in therapeutic and rehabilitative exercises, as well as expertise in recommending ergonomic and postural corrections.

-The most common therapeutic procedure performed by doctors of chiropractic is known as “spinal manipulation,” also called “chiropractic adjustment.”
+The most common therapeutic procedure performed by doctor of chiropractic is known as “spinal manipulation,” also called “chiropractic adjustment.”